hyecheol123/ZeroCho-React-WebGames/README.md

   - Image illustrating the sequence can be found here
     ![](https://raw.githubusercontent.com/hyecheol123/ZeroCho-React-WebGames/main/img/React-Lifecycle.jpeg)
   - Focuses on the **Component**
+  - Lifecycle functions should appear once in the Class Component.
 - **React Hooks Lifecycle**
   - Focus on data
   - `useEffect()` performs role of both `componentDidMount()` and `componentDidUpdate()`.
   - When function returned from `useEffect()`, the returned function will run before the Element removed.
     - Performs role of `componentWillUnmount()`.
+  - `useEffect()` should get an array containing changing states as a second parameter.
+  - Able to use multiple times in a Functional Component.
 - **High Order Function (HOF)**
   - Return function as a result, or get function as parameters
   - In React, it is used to call EventHandler function with parameter.